roccoblues/dotfiles/README.md

 # install all brew dependencies
 brew bundle

-# symlink dotfiles to the appropriate places
+# symlink dotfiles to the right places
-./install
+make
 ```